 Factor XI Deficiency

-Factor XI (FXI) deficiency, also known as haemophilia C, is an inherited bleeding disorder.
-It is caused when a person's body doesn't produce enough of protein in the blood (factor XI) that helps blood clot or the factor XI doesn’t work properly.
+Factor XI (11) deficiency, also known as haemophilia C, is an inherited bleeding disorder.
+It is caused when a person's body doesn't produce enough of protein in the blood (factor XI or FXI) that helps blood clot or the factor XI doesn’t work properly.
 Unlike haemophilia A or B, there is no bleeding into joints and muscles.

-Factor XI deficiency is the most common of the rare bleeding disorders, estimated at one in 100,000 people, and is the second most common bleeding disorder to affect women after von Willebrand disease
+Factor XI deficiency is the most common of the rare bleeding disorders, estimated at one in 100,000 people, and is the third most common bleeding disorder to affect women after von Willebrand disease and haemophilia.

 Links to selected resources: